carpentries/trainers/reports/2021-09-leadership-to-ec.md

 ## Leadership Setup

 We used the first sessions of the Leadership meetings to outline how this new Leadership group should function.
-We adopted a variation on Marthas Rules for running our meetings, and developed a procedure for taking and sharing minutes that prioritizes transparency and openness.
+We adopted a variation on Martha's Rules for running our meetings, and developed a procedure for taking and sharing minutes that prioritizes transparency and openness.
 We elected to do most of our work in GitHub, and have set up a number of templates for issues and pull requests to improve ease of use and to encourage discussion and feedback in this medium.

 [Clarify scope and procedure of the trainer rules](https://api.github.com/repos/carpentries/trainers/issues/102)